jeff1evesque/LeQue/README.md

 ####Domain Name

 Webservers need to define their own name.
-Since this project utilizes [Apache2](http://httpd.apache.org/docs/2.0/) as one of its webservers, the servers fully qualified domain name, is defined within `/etc/apache2.conf` file as follows:
+Since this project utilizes [Apache2](http://httpd.apache.org/docs/2.0/) as one of its webservers, the `/etc/apache2.conf` file should include the following:

 ```
 ...